chethan25/tv-series-file-renamer/README.md

   | -- S5/

 * Keep only episode files in the season folders.

-* Navigate to the package folder in the terminal

 * In the command line run python3 main.py path to TV Series Name folder TV Series Name

   For example